Viejony/tensorflow_microfrontend_android/README.md

 This project is a port of Tensorflow's *microfrontend* framework for Android, inspired by [multilingual_kws](https://github.com/harvard-edge/multilingual_kws) project and the usage of this framework to generate feature vectors of audio samples.

 The library generates a feature vector (a custom MFCC spectrogram) from an input audio.
+It's just fast.

 ## Usage